-- the failure of our Phase 3 clinical trial for NeoCart to reach its primary endpoints or the delay or failure of our ability to submit a BLA to the FDA or secure regulatory approvals for NeoCart in a timely manner; - the delay or failure in initiating, enrolling or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions and the revenue and growth potential of such new products; - developments concerning our current or future development partners, licensors or product candidate manufacturers; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries, regulations or concerns related to cell and gene therapies, and the economy as a whole: - governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements; - · sales or potential sales of substantial amounts of our common stock; and - price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.
+- any additional data or results from our NeoCart Phase 3 clinical trial in the U.S. or clinical trials in Japan conducted by our partners, and the results of trials of our competitors or those of other companies in our market sector; - the delay or failure in initiating, enrolling or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions and the revenue and growth potential of such new products; - developments concerning our current or future development partners, licensors or product candidate manufacturers; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries, regulations or concerns related to cell and gene therapies, and the economy as a whole; - governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements; - sales or potential sales of substantial amounts of our common stock; and - price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.